JuliaGtk/Gtk4.jl/docs/src/diff3to4.md

 ## Properties

-GObject properties can still be set and accessed using `get_gtk_property` and `set_gtk_property!`.
+GObject [properties](manual/properties.md) can still be set and accessed using `get_gtk_property` and `set_gtk_property!`.
 However, properties are now mapped onto Julia properties, so one can set a window title using `win.title = "My title"`.
 Also, ``GAccessor` no longer exists and is replaced by the getter and setter methods defined in `G_`.
 Whereas in Gtk.jl one could use `GAccessor.title(win,"My title")` to set the title, in Gtk4.jl the equivalent is `G_.set_title(win, "My title")`.

+## GAccessor has been replaced with G_

+The submodule Gtk.GAccessor contains getter and setter methods.
+The submodule Gtk4.G_ contains [automatically generated methods](manual/methods.md), which include all methods in GAccessor and many more.

 ## GObject names